ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    ]
 }
 ~~~~~~~~~~~
-{: #response-diff title="Example of response following a Diff Query request to the TRL endpoint" artwork-align="left"}
+{: #response-diff title="Example of response following a diff query request to the TRL endpoint" artwork-align="left"}

 {{sec-series-pattern}} discusses how performing a diff query of the TRL is in fact a usage example of the Series Transfer Pattern defined in {{I-D.bormann-t2trg-stp}}.